 The Older Hip

 If you are in the older population group, you will be more vulnerable to age-related hip issues such as hip arthritis, trochanteric bursitis and GTPS (Greater Trochanteric Pain Syndrome).
-Functional limitations could include simply walking, sit to stand, single leg standing, stairs or even sleeping in severe cases.
+Functional limitations could include walking, sit to stand, single leg balance, stairs or even sleeping in severe cases.

-Hip pain can also be associated with reduced balance.
+Hip pain goes hand in hand with reduced balance.
 A thorough balance assessment may be required to predict a falls risk.
-Falls prevention exercises may be prescribed by your physiotherapist to address any individual deficits.
-They may even advise you to utilise a walking assistance device such as a walking stick, crutches or a walking frame.
+Falls prevention exercises may be prescribed by your physiotherapist to address any individual problems.
+They may even advise you to use a walking aid such as a walking stick, crutches or a walking frame.

 The Sporting Hip

 Younger sports-related hip issues may come on after prolonged running, jumping or landing activities.
 Specific sporting hip conditions should be discussed and thoroughly assessed by your hip physiotherapist.
-Biomechanical deficits and subtle hip weakness that may only show on a slow-motion video are just two of the potential causes of sporting hip injuries.
+Biomechanical issues and subtle hip weakness may only show on a slow-motion video.

 Groin pain is one of the most common symptoms associated with hip joint pathologies such as hip osteoarthritis and hip labral injury.
 There are also many other causes of groin pain that need to be excluded by a health professional.
 More info: Groin Pain.